The Lively Blog

 There are three types of FSAs:

-The most important thing to remember is that you cannot contribute to a Healthcare FSA or Dependent Care FSA and an HSA at the same time.
-But you can have a Limited Purpose FSA and an HSA at the same time.
+The most important thing to remember is that you cannot contribute to a Healthcare FSA and an HSA at the same time.
+But you can have a Limited Purpose FSA and a Dependent Care FSA at the same time as an HSA.

 How does a Healthcare FSA work?